MicrosoftDocs/well-architected/well-architected/what-is-well-architected-framework.md

 ### Pillars

 The foundation of this framework lies in the pillars.
-Without a comprehensive understanding of these pillars, the subsequent layers - the workload layer and service guides - might not be fully comprehensible.
+If you don't have a comprehensive understanding of these pillars, the subsequent layers—the workload layer and service guides—might not be fully comprehensible.

 At the pillar level, start your journey with the **Design principles**, each of which has a specific goal.
 Within each principle, follow the approaches to craft your design strategy.
 These approaches aren't optional and must be taken into account.